nearform/angular-patterns-workshop/apps/slides/slides/flattening-rxjs-streams.md

 - Add a new `Subject` property to the movie list component that takes a `number` as its generic parameter
 - Trigger this stream when the "Add to watchlist" event occurs in the movie summary card, passing in the movie id to the `next` method
-- On component initialization subscribe to this stream and use a suitable **RxJs** operator to call the watchlist endpoint to add the movie to the users watchlist
+- On component initialization subscribe to this stream and use a suitable **RxJs** operator to call the watchlist endpoint to add the movie to the user's watchlist
 - In flight requests should be cancelled when a new "Add to watchlist" click is received
-- Similar to the previous **unsubscribe** challenge ensure that any in flight requests are cancelled on navigating away from the page
+- Similar to the previous **unsubscribe** challenge, ensure that any in flight requests are cancelled on navigating away from the page

 </div>